FenixRising76/19994RoadRunner/README.md

 An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.

+Please reach out to FenyxRising76#1471 on Discord if you have any questions/issues.

 ## Installation

 For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core).